-The species accumulation curve (SAC) for each survey (season) also reached an asymptote at approximately 14 point counts (Figure 16).
-The sampling captured approximately 73% of the number of species predicted by the Michaelis-Menten model at 14 point counts during the wet season and 70% of the species during the dry season.
-Between 81.6% and 83.7% of the species was captured by 29 counts respectively.
-Therefore, sampling effort was considered sufficient and recorded most of the species present on the study area during the respective survey sessions.
+The species accumulation curve (SAC) for each survey (season) also reached an asymptote at approximately 13 to 14 point counts (Figure 16).
+The sampling captured approximately 73.49% of the number of species predicted by the Michaelis-Menten model at 14 point counts during the wet season and 66.71% of the species during the dry season at 13 counts.
+Between 78.55% and 83.94% of the species was captured by 26 counts respectively.
+Therefore, sampling effort was considered sufficient and recorded most of the species present on the study area during the respective survey sessions, although the predicted number of species was lower.
+However, it was evident during the dry season that bird numbers were naturally lower than expected which explains the species accumulation curve for the dry season.

 Figure 16: The species accumulation curve (SAC) (red line) for bird points sampled during (a) January 2022 and the (b) May 2022 survey sessions.
 The blue line represents an accumulation of one species for every additional point count.
-The black line is parallel to the blue one and is tangent to the SAC approximately after 16 counts for both surveys (as represented by the vertical red stippled line).
+The black line is parallel to the blue one and is tangent to the SAC approximately after 13-14 counts for both surveys (as represented by the vertical red stippled line).
 The green stippled line represents the Michaelis-Menten curve.